dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 For our driver we will keep the translation enabled, since we'll be using set 1.

-The only scancode set guaranted to be supported by keyboards is the set 2.
+The only scancode set guaranteed to be supported by keyboards is the set 2.
 Keep in mind that most of the time the kernel communicate with a controller compatible with the intel 8042 PS2 controller.
 In this case the scancodes can be translated into set 1.

 ### Sending Commands To The Keyboard

-This can look tricky, but when we are sending command to the PS2 Controller we need to use the port `0x64`, but if we want to send commands directly to the PS/2 keyboard  we need to send the bytes directly to the to the data port `0x60` (instead of the PS/2 controller command port).
+This can look tricky, but when we are sending command to the PS2 Controller we need to use the port `0x64`, but if we want to send commands directly to the PS/2 keyboard we need to send the bytes directly to the data port `0x60` (instead of the PS/2 controller command port).

 ## Identifying The Scancode Set